New Vice President for Advancement Named

 O’Gwynn’s most recent community involvement includes membership in the Rotary Club of Oklahoma City since 2012 where he served on the District 5750 International Service Committee since 2016, and as Rotaract Club Advisor since 2013.
 He has been a Rotarian since 2000.
 He also is a Class 32 graduate of Leadership Oklahoma City.
 He and his wife, Deborah, have been married for 32 years and have two adult sons and a daughter-in-law.

-“Marty is faithful and capable Kingdom servant leader,” said Dr. Hance Dilbeck, executive director/treasurer of the Baptist General Convention of Oklahoma and O’Gwynn’s former pastor at Quail Springs Baptist Church.
+“Marty is a faithful and capable Kingdom servant leader,” said Dr. Hance Dilbeck, executive director/treasurer of the Baptist General Convention of Oklahoma and O’Gwynn’s former pastor at Quail Springs Baptist Church.